tomsWebConsulting/twcsl/Element/Link/Link New Window Icon Add/README.md

     * Page Specific

-      * Use this option if you have only a single page you want to have this effect.
+      Use this option when you want only one Page to have this effect.

-      * Add code from file **[link new window icon add.less][5]** to Website > Pages > Custom Code > Code Injection > Custom CSS for the store page.
+      * Add code from file **[link new window icon add.less][5]** to Website > Pages > Custom Code > Code Injection > Custom CSS for the Store Page.

       * Add code from file **[link new window icon add.html][6]** to Page Settings > Advanced > Page Header Code Injection for the store